 Costa Rica is undoubtedly one of the top destinations in the world for families.
 The abundance of incredible beaches, magnificent volcanoes and fun outdoor adventure makes it the perfect tropical vacation for families and kids of all ages.

-If you plan to visit Costa Rica with kids, here are our Costa Rica itinerary for families including our tips, recommendations and advice.
-This 7 day Costa Rica itinerary for families has maps and photos to help you plan.
+If you plan to visit Costa Rica with kids, here are our Costa Rica itinerary for families.
+This 7 day Costa Rica itinerary for families has maps and photos to help you plan and is perfect to fit into a 1 week spring break.

 *Click here to read latest Costa Rica coronavirus information.*